johnttaylor/colony.pico/src/Storm/Thermostat/Ui/README.txt

-/** @namespace Storm::Thermostat
+/** @namespace Storm::Thermostat::Ui

-The 'Thermostat' namespace is the root name space that defines the specific of basic Heat/Cool Thermostat Applications.
+The 'Ui' namespace is the root name space for User Interface(s) for the Thermostat Application(s).

 */